ramomar/ramomar.github.io/assets/daimon.md

 Take all you need and I'll compensate your greed with broken hearts

-I lay in silence but silence talks it tells me heaven is no closer than it was
+I weigh the water I feel it all, I ask myself a million questions in the dark I lay in silence but silence talks, it tells me heaven is no closer than it was

 Everything that I've been mixin', all mixed up inside